-In this article, I’ll share some of my best home sauna cleaning tips and discuss what you need to know (or what you should have available) to keep your sauna clean, how frequently you should clean your sauna, and what products are best to maximize the lifespan of your sauna.
+In this article, I’ll share some of my best home sauna cleaning tips and discuss what you need to know (or what you should have available) to keep your sauna clean, how frequently you should maintain your sauna, and what products are best to maximize the lifespan of your sauna.

-6 Expert Tips For Keeping Your Sauna
+6 Expert Tips For Keeping Your Sauna Clean

 I work at a commercial traditional sauna, where we host as many as 180 guests per day.
 I’ve also had a few shifts where I cleaned each sauna up to eight times throughout the day, so I’m well-practiced in keeping these steamy rooms clean.
-You don’t need to worry about multiple daily cleanings for your home sauna, but keeping a clean sauna can make for a longer lifespan and a better overall experience!
+You don’t need to worry about multiple daily cleanings for your home sauna, but keeping a clean sauna can make for a longer lifespan and a better overall experience.

 RELATED: How Long Should You Stay In A Sauna?